August 8, 2025

 Re-engagement email sequence

-If you have customers who haven’t made a purchase from your store in a while, a re-engagement email sequence will help you to attract customers back to your store.
-You can send re-engagement emails to these customers reminding them of your product and service offers.
+If you have customers who haven’t made a purchase from your store in a while, a re-engagement email sequence will help you attract customers back to your store.
+You can send re-engagement emails to these customers, reminding them of your product and service offers.
 For example, you can offer discounts and other enticing offers to customers who you haven’t heard from in a while.

 Abandoned cart email sequence